 With an abundance of restaurants, what better place could you find to try Kyrgyz food?
 A traditional dish, as everywhere along the Silk Road, is Plov, a rice dish with vegetables and meat.
 Another dish to try, more typical to only this region, is Beshbarmak.
 It is made of horse meat that has been boiled in its own broth for a couple of hours and is then sprinkled on top of thin noodles.

 If you prefer dumplings, try Manty.
 They are steamed dumplings filled with meat and onions.

 A recommendation for a typical Kyrgyz drink is Kymyz.
 It is fermented horse milk and is a slightly alcoholic, fizzy drink.
 A similar, non-alcoholic version is maksym, which consists of fermented grains.
 It is an acquired taste but we highly recommend you at least try it.

 #7 Hike the mountains of Ala-Archa

-Ala-Archa is the closest national park to the city and makes for an easy day trip.
+Ala-Archa is the closest national park to the city and makes for one of the best day trips from Bishkek.
 You can catch a taxi in the morning, go for a hike and then return to Bishkek in the evening.
 If you want to expand your trek, there is also the option of staying overnight in a hut before hiking back to the park entrance the next day.

 #8 Go rafting on the Chui River

 If you want to leave Bishkek on a day trip, rafting is another option.
-We went with the Silk Road Water Centre and our hostel helped us organising both the transport to the river and the rafting itself.
+We went with the Silk Road Water Centre, and our hostel helped us organise both the transport to the river and the rafting itself.